francesco-puppo/Personal-Website-2023/content/inspiration.md

 showTOC: false
 ---

-A list of inspiring images I collected during my lifetime.
+A list of interesting stuff I collected during my lifetime.
 Click on them to go to the related article.

 <div class="inspiration-grid">